 If you have more than one serving, feed your baby milk you expressed in advance (frozen or refrigerated) while the alcohol remains in your system.
 You may need to express milk to relieve engorgement of your breasts, but this milk should be discarded because it contains more alcohol.

-To find out how long it takes for your body to eliminate alcohol according to your weight, visit beststart.org/ resources/alc_reduction/pdf/brstfd_alc_deskref_eng.pdf.
+To find out how long it takes for your body to eliminate alcohol according to your weight, visit beststart.org/ resources/alc reduction/pdf/brstfd alc deskref eng.pdf.

-Each serving or glass of an alcoholic beverage takes 2 to 3 hours to be eliminated from your blood and milk.
+Each serving or glass of an alcoholic beverage takes 2 to 3 hours to be eliminated from your blood